 • The right cranking speed, ie, is the battery fully charged

 • The right air/fuel mixture with fuel at the right pressure

 • Spark plugs that are in good condition

 Cranking speed is directly related to the battery charge, battery temperature, the quality of the electrical connections and the proper viscosity oil.
-Some car makers recommend using a thinner oil for winter.
-Check your owner’s manual for the recommendation.
-If your car requires thinner oil and you didn’t change over before winter that could be part of the problem.
+You know the sound your engine makes when it’s cranking normally.

 Car battery acid stratifies when sitting idle for long periods